RadarVisuals/RADAR/full_codebase_dump.md

     addToast(`Scene "${name}" created and staged.`, "success");
     setNewSceneName("");

-  }, [newSceneName, savedSceneList, layerConfigs, tokenAssignments, addNewSceneToStagedWorkspace, addToast]);
+  }, [newSceneName, savedSceneList, activeLayerConfigs, tokenAssignments, addNewSceneToStagedWorkspace, addToast]);

   const handleDeleteScene = useCallback((nameToDelete) => {
     if (window.confirm(`Are you sure you want to delete the scene "${nameToDelete}"?
 This will be staged for the next save.`)) {